Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/deleteConf_en.md

 **Note:**

-* Both configurations that take effect immediately and require restart will be written into config file and become permanent.
 * Configurations that require restart or that is not allowed to change will provide more detailed information through error message return value.
 * If the default value equals the current value of a certain configuration, then error message will not be reported.
 * If no location parameter is provided, the default value will be {Global:true}, i.e., effective on all nodes.